Fake it ’til you bake it

-Fall is fast approaching, which means it’s time to trade your pool towel for a hairnet and goggles if you want to have that faux glow going into the rest of the year.
-Spray tans can go one of two ways: good, and horribly catastrophic.
+Summer is fast approaching, which means it’s time to trade your parka for a hairnet and goggles if you don’t want to look like the abominable snowman coming out of hibernation for swimsuit season.
+A spray tan can go one of two ways: good, and horribly catastrophic.
 Thankfully, there are steps you can take to successfully get and maintain that faux glow, taking the mess and stress out of the equation.

 Spray tans last as long as your top layer of skin does.
 Therefore, it’s important to get rid of any dead skin so the tanning solution soaks into new, healthy skin.
 It’s best to exfoliate with a body scrub, or even a DIY solution like baking soda or brown sugar.
 Be sure to rinse well, and apply moisturizer to soothe your skin all before even stepping foot in the tanning booth.
 This is also the best time to shave your legs, etc. as the exfoliating effects of shaving can take off some of your spray tan.

 Make sure that you are completely makeup-free before getting your spray tan.
 Not only does this ensure that the tanning solution will make even contact with your skin, but this also helps you feel a little fresher when you have to endure the sticky sensation for the next 4 to 6 hours.
 Additionally, it’s best to make sure you wash off your deodorant from the day, as this can act as a barrier to the solution, resulting in very white underarms.